dev9454/RAG_Assignment/README.md

 Friendly Mental Health Chatbot
+Overview
-A Retrieval-Augmented Generation (RAG)-based chatbot designed to provide empathetic and helpful responses grounded in reliable mental health resources.
-This assistant offers emotional support by combining vector-based retrieval of relevant documents with local LLM generation to produce informed, emotionally intelligent answers.
+This project is a Retrieval-Augmented Generation (RAG)-based chatbot designed to provide empathetic and helpful responses rooted in trusted mental health resources.
+The chatbot offers emotional support by combining vector-based document retrieval with local language model generation, delivering informed and emotionally intelligent answers.

 Problem Statement
+The Challenge
-Many individuals seek emotional support but hesitate to approach professionals or find it difficult to navigate extensive mental health literature.
-This chatbot aims to make emotional guidance accessible, reliable, and empathetic by grounding responses in trusted mental health resources.
+Many people seeking emotional support may hesitate to consult professionals or find it overwhelming to sift through vast amounts of mental health literature.

-Unlike generic large language model-based chatbots, this system leverages Retrieval-Augmented Generation (RAG) to generate fact-based, contextually relevant responses.
-This approach reduces hallucinations and increases the reliability of the chatbot’s advice.
+Our Solution
+This chatbot addresses these issues by providing accessible, reliable, and empathetic guidance based on verified mental health content.
+Unlike generic chatbots that solely rely on large language models (LLMs), this system uses RAG to ground responses in factual documents, reducing hallucinations and improving relevance.

-Why Use RAG?
+Why Use Retrieval-Augmented Generation (RAG)?
-RAG enhances the trustworthiness of generated responses by first retrieving relevant passages from verified content, such as therapy guides and support articles.
-These retrieved documents are then provided as context to the LLM, which ensures that the chatbot’s replies are factually informed and grounded rather than fabricated or hallucinated.
+RAG improves the quality and trustworthiness of chatbot responses by retrieving relevant text passages from verified resources before generating a reply.
+This process ensures that responses are:

+Factually informed and accurate

+Grounded in real-world data

+Less prone to fabrications or hallucinations

+By combining retrieval with generation, the chatbot produces helpful and contextually appropriate answers.

 RAG Architecture Overview
-Data Used for Retrieval
+Data for Retrieval

-A curated knowledge base stored in the file mental_health_resources.txt, containing supportive advice, therapy techniques, and emotional wellness tips.
+The chatbot uses a curated knowledge base stored in the file mental_health_resources.txt.

+This file contains supportive advice, therapy techniques, and emotional wellness tips sourced from credible mental health resources.

 Retrieval Component

-Vector Store: ChromaDB
+Vector Store: ChromaDB, which efficiently indexes and searches document embeddings.

-Embedding Model: all-MiniLM-L6-v2 from Hugging Face sentence-transformers
+Embedding Model: all-MiniLM-L6-v2 from Hugging Face sentence-transformers, used to convert text documents into vector representations.

-Document Splitting: LangChain’s RecursiveCharacterTextSplitter
+Document Splitting: LangChain’s RecursiveCharacterTextSplitter to break down large texts into manageable chunks for better retrieval.

 Generation Component

-Large Language Model: llama3 accessed via Ollama for local inference
+Large Language Model (LLM): llama3 accessed via Ollama for local inference.

-Framework: LangChain managing the RAG pipeline
+Framework: LangChain to orchestrate the retrieval and generation pipeline.

-Prompting Strategy: Custom prompt template combining conversation history and retrieved documents
+Prompting Strategy: A custom prompt template that incorporates conversation history and retrieved documents to generate concise, friendly, and relevant responses.

 Tools and Frameworks
-LangChain for orchestrating the RAG pipeline
+LangChain: For building and managing the RAG pipeline workflow.

-ChromaDB as the vector database to enable efficient similarity search
+ChromaDB: Acts as the vector database enabling fast similarity search over the knowledge base.

-Ollama to run LLaMA 3 locally for fast, offline language generation
+Ollama: Provides local, offline access to the LLaMA 3 model for response generation without external API dependencies.

-Hugging Face Transformers for embedding generation using sentence-transformers
+Hugging Face Transformers: Used for embedding generation with the sentence-transformers library.

-Matplotlib for optional visualization and analysis of chatbot response times
+Matplotlib: Optional tool for visualizing response time analytics.

-LLM and Embeddings Details
+Model and Embeddings Details
-Primary LLM: llama3 running locally via Ollama
+Language Model: llama3 running locally via Ollama, enabling privacy and fast response times.

-Embedding Model: all-MiniLM-L6-v2 from Sentence-Transformers
+Embedding Model: all-MiniLM-L6-v2 from Sentence-Transformers, which balances performance and speed.

-Fully free-tier compatible as all components run locally without requiring paid API keys
+Cost and Accessibility: All components operate locally with no need for paid API keys, making the solution free-tier friendly and privacy-conscious.